🎉 Fan Zones

 Fan Zone Tips

-02For USA vs Australia (Jun 19), the Seattle Center main stage is the city's epicenter — arrive 90+ min early for prime spots near the LED wall.
+03For USA vs Australia (Jun 19), the Seattle Center / Armory hub is the city's epicenter — arrive 90+ min early for prime spots near the screens.

-03The Seattle Center Monorail runs every 10 min from Westlake Center — $3.50, kid-friendly, and beats Link Light Rail for the Fan Festival approach.
+05The Seattle Center Monorail runs every 10 min from Westlake Center — $3.50, kid-friendly, and the fastest way to reach the Seattle Center fan hub from downtown.

-04"Junuary" (early-June drizzle) is real — bring a light rainshell for outdoor screens at Waterfront Park.
+06"Junuary" (early-June drizzle) is real — bring a light rainshell for outdoor screens at Waterfront Park and Pioneer Square.
 By July, Seattle is dry, sunny, and 70-75°F.